Benefits and considerations

 Disclaimers

-- UNEP-WCMC cannot assist you in defending your ICCA against threats, such as boundary disputes with other communities or unwanted attention from external groups, but they can alert the ICCA consortium, which may be able to help.
+- UNEP-WCMC cannot assist you in defending your ICCA against threats, such as boundary disputes with other communities or unwanted attention from external groups, but they can alert the ICCA Consortium, which may be able to help.